Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: A Common Language for Mechanistic Interpretability

 Our theory of causal abstraction supports a flexible, yet precise conception of modular features via intervention algebras (Section~\ref{sec:intalgebras}).
 An intervention algebra formalizes the notion of a set of separable components with distinct mechanisms, satisfying the fundamental algebraic properties of commutativity and left-annihilativity (see \ref{keyproperty1} and \ref{keyproperty2} in Definition~\ref{keyproperties}).
 Individual activations, orthogonal directions in vector space, and model components (e.g. attention heads) are all separable components with distinct mechanisms in this sense.
 A bijective translation (Section~\ref{sec:bijtrans}) gives access to such features while preserving the overall mechanistic structure of the model.
 We propose to define modular features as any set of variables that form an intervention algebra accessed by a bijective translation.

 If the linear representation hypothesis is correct, then rotation matrices should be sufficient bijective translations for mechanistic interpretability.
-If not, there will be cases where non-linear bijective translations, e.g., normalizing flow networks \citep{Kobyzev2021}, will be needed to discover modular features that are not linearly accessible.
+If not, there will be cases where non-linear bijective translations will be needed to discover modular features that are not linearly accessible, e.g., the `onion' representations found by \cite{csordas2024recurrent} in simple recurrent neural networks.
 Our conception of modular features enables us to remain agnostic to the exact units of analysis that will prove essential.